-Five New Video Case Studies Featuring Alaska Airlines
+Four New Video Case Studies Featuring Alaska Airlines

 In this edition, we take you behind the scenes of Alaska Airlines, consistently rated as one of the top carriers in the country.
 This fascinating organization opened its doors-and planes-so we could examine leading edge OM in the airlines industry.
-We observe: the quality program at Alaska Air (Chapter 6); the process analysis behind the airline's 20-minute baggage retrieval guarantee (Chapter 7); how Alaska empowers its employees (Chapter 10); the airline's use of Lean, 5s, kaizen, and Gemba walks (Chapter 16); and the complexities of scheduling (Module B).
+We observe: the quality program at Alaska Air (Chapter 6); the process analysis behind the airline's 20-minute baggage retrieval guarantee (Chapter 7); how Alaska empowers its employees (Chapter 10); and the airline's use of Lean, 5s, kaizen, and Gemba walks (Chapter 16).